Sabir Zafar: Early life and career

 was born as Muzaffar Ahmed in Kahuta, Rawalpindi District on 12 September 1949 to a school teacher.

 Sabir Zafar worked with the Press Information Department of the Government of Sindh.
 He started writing poetry in 1968.
 He thinks that he should stay in touch with reality and his poetry should also be based on real-life issues and problems of daily life.

 Sabir Zafar believes Sufism mellows a person and makes him tolerant of other peoples' views.
+He told a leading newspaper of Pakistan, when he was asked if it was necessary for a poet to live in a world of fantasies:

+"There exists no such world.
+The only world we have is this real world, or the hereafter.
+People who live in the world of fantasies, in fact live in a fool's paradise.
+I am very much in touch with reality and highlight the problems and issues of daily life in my poetry too".